-Refer to the Message Structure documentation for more details on the artifact definition.
+Refer to the Message Structure documentation for detailed artifact specifications.

 This guide demonstrates how to generate common artifact types like images and JSON data within your ACP agent.